 Objective: Synergistic effect between three modalities of pancreatic cancer treatment is investigated.
-These are radiation therapy, Hyperthermia and graphene oxide nanosheets.
-The aim is to overcome resistance of pancreatic cancer cell against radiation therapy.
+These are radiation therapy, hyperthermia and graphene oxide nanosheets.
+The aim is to overcome resistance of pancreatic cancer cells against radiation therapy.

-Conclusion: In triple modality treatment, the cell viability for 24h showed no significant improvement but in 48h the hyperthermia plus Graphene-oxide and 3 Gy radiotherapy had very low cell viability.
-Significant sensitizing effect for GO when combined by radiation therapy was observed.
+Conclusion: In triple modality treatment, the cell viability for 24h showed no significant improvement but in 48h, the hyperthermia plus Graphene-oxide and 3 Gy radiotherapy had very low cell viability.
+Significant sensitizing effect for GO, when combined with radiation therapy, was observed.

 Department of Medical Radiation Engineering, Science and Research Branch, Islamic Azad University, Tehran, Department of Medical Radiation Engineering, Science and Research Branch, Islamic Azad University, Tehran, Department of Radiation Oncology, Shahid Beheshti University of Medical Sciences, Tehran, Department of Stem Cells and Developmental Biology, Cell Sciences Research Center, Royan Institute for Stem Cell Biology and Technology, ACECR, Tehran